Matadi Bas-congo, Democratic Republic Of The Congo Travel Guide

 Limited formal options.
 Enjoy quiet moments by the river from safe vantage points.

-Relax by watching the majestic Congo River from a safe distance, away distant from the bustling port area.
+Relax by watching the majestic Congo River from a safe distance, away distant away from the busy port area.

 Enjoy a java or tea in a local establishment for a calm break from city activity.